 Deciding What to Find

-Before you search a directory, consider what data to search for.
+Before you search a directory, consider how your search will perform based on your approach.
 The data and properties to be returned affect where you bind to start a search, the depth of your search, your query filter, and search performance.